vektor-inc/lightning/readme.txt

 == Changelog ==

+v15.18.0
+[ G3 ][ Other ] Add widget area notice on customize screen.

 v15.17.1
 [ G3 ][ Bug fix ] Fixed a bug where the content area becomes extremely narrow on the editing screen when not in fullscreen mode and on devices with a narrow display, such as mobile phones.